Chrysler self shielded wires

 March 2005.
 After a decade of self shielded flux cored, on national TV, a Crash Test organization announced that of all the cars it tested in 2005 the Chrysler Neon got the worst crash test results.

-WELD APPEARANCE: The manual repair welds were made on top of defective welds that either burnt through, had lack of weld fusion along with extensive porosity and entrapped weld slag.
+WELD APPEARANCE: The manual repair welds were made on top of defective welds that either burnt through, had lack of weld fusion and extensive porosity and entrapped weld slag.
 Off course the resulting welds would have poor mechanical and fatigue properties.
 Not that anyone seemed to care but the finished weld quality on this project would be frowned on in a third world country weld shop, (ironically this project did end up in a plant in Mexico).

-SINGLE PASS: It's ironic that some the self shielded weld wires that made the welds were at this time approved by the AWS for "single pass welds only".
+SINGLE PASS WELD WIRES: It's ironic that some the self shielded weld wires that made the welds were at this time approved by the AWS for "single pass welds only".
 A single weld pass limitation for a weld consumable is an indication of either excess or uncontrolled alloy content in the weld wire.
 When requiring weld repairs and welding with two layers, these weld wires will automatically result in excess alloy content resulting typically in welds that may have poor ductility.
 The weld chemistry and weld mechanical issues generated by the two weld layers are further aggravated when you add the affects of excess slag, excess weld heat, internal weld defects along with the addition of zinc from the galvanealed coating.

-" WELD PROCESS EXPERTISE"
+" WELD ENGINEERS AND FUNDAMENTAL WELD PROCESS EXPERTISE"

 [] A self shielded weld wire recommendation for auto / truck parts would never be accepted by a knowledgeable weld engineer and this weld wire recommendation would never be accepted in a facility that prides itself on it's engineering, weld production and weld quality capability.

-[] The self shielded weld wire recommendation would never be accepted by any management who is concerned about the health of its workers.[] The lack of an effective manual weld repair procedure would not have been approved in an organization that is concerned about the weld integrity on the parts it delivers.
+[] The lack of an effective manual weld repair procedure would not have been approved in an organization that is concerned about the weld integrity on the parts it delivers.

 [] The self shielded wire more than doubled the production time required to produce the parts.

-WORKERS and their HEALTH:
+WORKERS and HEALTH

-Poor quality, self shielded robot welds and poor robot weld production rates were not the only weld problems in the Chrysler plant.
+production rates were not the only weld problems in the Chrysler plant.

 The self shielded weld wires had alloys that were maxed out (PEL) in the MSD sheets.
-The alloy levels in the weld wires recommended create a serious health hazard and some of the self shielded wires accepted and still in use in 2005 have alloys which in the form of smoke or dust are classed as "carcinogenic".
-The robot cells utilized had exhaust units, however the manual repair welders working near the cells were required to wear breathing apparatus as the smoke from the manual weld repair area floated across their work area and through the rest of the plant.
+The alloy levels in the weld wires recommended create a serious health hazard and some of the self shielded wires accepted and still in use have alloys which in the form of smoke or dust are classed as "carcinogenic".
+The robot cells utilized had exhaust units, however the manual repair welders working

-Another concern with the self shielded flux cored wires that create so much weld rework is the grinding and cleaning of the welds on the parts to be repaired or coated.
-The dust created from the rework can also create a safety hazard.
+much weld rework is the grinding and cleaning of the welds on the parts to be repaired or coated.
+The dust created from the rework also creates a severe safety hazard.

 Once the self shielded, high level alloy particles and dust from grinding repairs get into your shop air how do you control it?
 The bottom line you don't have to worry about weld fume or dust controls if you make rational weld engineering decisions and refuse to use these weld consumables.

-CHRYSLER GOES ONE DIRECTION.
-THE REST OF THE WELD WORLD GOES THE OTHER:By the way, if the self shielded products could achieve what the Chrysler corporate engineer claimed and Lincoln Electric they could do, every car / truck plant in the world would be using these obnoxious products.
+By the way, if the self shielded products could achieve what the Chrysler corporate engineer claimed and Lincoln Electric they could do, every car / truck plant in the world would be using these obnoxious products.
 The weld reality is the majority of companies worldwide that weld both galvanealed and hot dipped galvanized steel applications have always successfully used the MIG process with conventional steel MIG wires and two part gas mixes.

-THE CHRYSLER PLANT MANAGER WANTS A PROPOSAL TO HIS COSTLY ROBOT WELDING ISSUES:
+THE CHRYSLER PLANT MANAGER WANTED A

 I would simply MIG weld the parts with a robot using both the MIG and self shielded flux cored process and let the resulting mechanical tests, weld quality and productivity data from an outside, unbiased, testing agency speak for itself.